MastaCoder/-Brackets-/README.md

 ## Features
 [Brackets] is a tournament management software which allows users to join, participate in, and organize tournaments.

+Users are able to perform various different things in the website.
+Firstly, users are able to login/logout and update their account information.
+Although there is no proper authentication currently, the view for reseting password and other information is implemented.
+Users can create tournaments themselves, view any previously hosted tournaments and view previously attended events.
+For events that they have created, there are a few settings that allow you to start/end tournaments and update tournament information.
+Users can view the event details and teams with other registered users to the event and view the tournament bracket.

 ## Usage
 ### Setup
 [Brackets] is a React app.
 Hence, you will need `npm` installed locally to run the React development server.
 To start it: